vectorgrp/sil-kit/docs/api/ethernet.rst

   ]

 The VIB process responsible for the Ethernet Controller "ETH0" will open the specified named pipe "EthernetPipe" during start up of the Participant.
-When the IntegrationBus writes the first message to the pipe, the VIB process will be blocked until another process connects to the named pipe and reads the traced ethernet messages from the pipe.
+When the IntegrationBus writes the first message to the pipe, the VIB process will be blocked until another process connects to the named pipe and reads the traced messages from the pipe.

 The reading process could be a tool like `Wireshark <https://www.wireshark.org/>`_, which allows visualizing live trace messages.
 Under Windows, named pipes reside in a special filesystem namespace prefixed with "\\.\pipe\".
-The following will attach *wireshark* to the named pipe created by your VIB simulation:
+The following snippet will attach *wireshark* to the named pipe created by your VIB simulation:

 .. code-block:: powershell